 How much can be saved?

-Companies that integrate product packaging and warehouse operations can save as much as 30% off their combined warehousing, packaging, and transportation costs.
+Companies that integrate custom product packaging and warehouse operations can save as much as 30% off their combined warehousing, packaging, and transportation costs.
 Here’s how:

 - Reduce freight costs.
 Typically, companies that use outside contract packagers move freight from the distribution center to the packager and back to the DC – adding 38% to the freight bill in the process.